PWNAGERobotics/ScoutingPASS/README.md

 ## Things we might want to add someday:
 * Add images to Pit Scouting
 * More options for processing the QR code
-* Mac version of Excel spreadsheet
+* Mac version of the Excel spreadsheet
 * Drag and Drop configuration editing (Avoid JSON editing)
 * Better Google Sheets integration/instructions
 * Improve look and feel